Katsarski/northern_tech_git_task/README.md

     - Optional (might be required): run `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope Process`

 3. Introduce the following (example) environment variables
-   - GH_EMAIL: boyankatsarski@gmail.com
+   - GH_EMAIL: boyankatsarski@gmail.com <-- change to your account
    - GH_TOKEN: PAT OR regular GitHub access token with CRUD operations for the given account
-   - GH_USERNAME: Katsarski
+   - GH_USERNAME: Katsarski <-- change to your username

 4. Run: `pytest`